Liga Mexicana Elite de Hockey: Overview

 Fifteen days before the "play off" teams have a period of transfer or exchange of players, where teams will have the opportunity to improve their competitive edge.

 They play a four round system ("round robin") and their final.
 The team with the most points will automatically qualify for the final.
 Those who remain in second and third place play a best-of-three series.
 The winner will play the number-one team during the finals.
 The champion is declared when a best-of-three series is played between these two last teams.

 For the second season, the Mexican Sports Federation Ice Hockey, AC seek to integrate the Mexican League Elite, a fifth team will consist of novice players.
 This new team will have the right to select some players from the four other teams prior to start; but the existing four teams can identify a list of "protected players" that the new expansion team cannot select.
 Each year will include a Mexican Elite League expansion team until there are 8 teams.

 Mexican Sports Federation Ice Hockey, AC, awarded cash prizes for winning team in the near future, aims to set salaries for players of all teams, as well as explore the possibility of bringing foreign players to integrate the different Mexican League Elite teams.

-For the 2022-2023 season, the league implemented a period of free agency for all eligible players with the goal of allowing the market to establish player compensation.
-The free agency period began on July 13, 2022, with the largest contract being awarded to F Sanjay Sarker (formerly of the Lerma Sharks).
-He was signed to an 8 year $48 million MXN pesos contract.
-Due to team cash flow constraints a portion of the salary was paid in kind with livestock and tequila.
+Since 2023 season Gustavo Mendez started functions as Commissioner being the first in LMEH history where he wants to rule on 3 standards: fair play, respect to referees and staff and awards to MVPs and runner ups every end of season.

+In 2023–24, Panagiotis Mavridis signed with the Aztec Eagle Warriors, suiting up with the team in a 2–1 shootout victory.

+Olmec Stone Heads became the most winning team in the Liga Mexicana Elite de Hockey after a back-to-back win over Teotihuacan Priests in the 2025 final with 5-0 score the highest difference for a champion team.
+As well Olmec Stone Heads is the only team to win 3 championships straigh.

 Teams

-All of the teams are based in Mexico City, and games are played at the Centro Santa Fe ice rink.
+The teams are based in Mexico City, Queretaro and Puebla and games are played at the Centro Santa Fe ice rink.